 It's hard for me to imagine what drove him to this, except greed.
 By coincidence another doctor I've been seeing, also of middle-eastern descent, had been approached by him at a conference to join his practice, saying he'd make him a millionaire!
 He was appalled and had a bad feeling about him ever since.

 I guess there's no way to know if I really needed a Mohs procedure – whether I was one of those "intentionally misdiagnosed with skin cancer."
-Fortunately, I found out about this a week before a scheduled examination, which I was able to replace with an appointment with Betty Lou's dermatologist.
+Fortunately, I found out about this a week before a scheduled examination, which I was able to replace with an appointment with Betty Lou's dermatologist.2

 Amazingly enough, Bajoghli is still practicing, nearly a year after his indictment!
-But then, I guess one is presumed innocent, etc, and probably most people don't think to check whether a doctor they're seeing has been accused of felonies.
+But then, I guess one is presumed innocent, etc, and probably most people don't think to investigate whether a doctor they're seeing has been accused of felonies.
 I checked the status of the case and found that an appeals court had recently reversed a lower court's decision regarding his attempt to make various types of evidence declared inadmissible.
 The wheels of justice grind slowly.